josep-pujol/learning_dcd-task-list/README.md

 ## UX

-The app will consist on three main pages:
+The app consists of three main pages:

 - Main page to display all Tasks to be done